 Taxotere (docetaxel) is a chemotherapy drug that’s most commonly prescribed for breast cancer.
 Like most chemo drugs, Taxotere causes temporary hair loss — a common side effect during treatment.
 But many cancer survivors now assert Taxotere hair loss is not temporary, but rather a permanent and persistent side effect.
 Taxotere permanent hair loss lawsuit allegations say Sanofi deliberately withheld information from consumers to protect the company’s drug profit margins.

 Taxotere Warning Updated More Than 10 Years After Winning FDA Approval

 The FDA approved Taxotere for use in combination with other chemotherapy drugs to treat breast cancer in 2004.
-In 2010, The National Center for Biotechnology Information released a study on chemotherapy-induced alopecia; several cases were thought to stem from Taxotere.
+In 2010, The National Center for Biotechnology Information released a study on chemotherapy-induced alopecia; researchers believed Taxotere caused several cases.
 However, the Food and Drug Administration didn’t update Taxotere’s warning label to include increased permanent alopecia risks until December 2015.
 During those 11 years, hundreds (possibly even thousands) of cancer patients received Taxotere-based chemotherapy treatment that rendered them permanently bald.

 Taxotere Permanent Hair Loss Lawsuit Timeline

 March 10, 2016: First Lawsuit Filed Against Sanofi